Senate Dems call for hearings on workplace sexual misconduct

 - Congress has been reevaluating its system for reporting sexual harassment

-- The senators on on committee say the problem extends well beyond the Capitol
+- The senators on committee say the problem extends well beyond the Capitol

 Washington (CNN)Some Senate Democrats are calling for hearings to evaluate sexual assault and harassment in the workplace, as the #MeToo movement brings the discussion to the national forefront.